The second ever Land Rover concept was revealed at the 2008 Detroit Motor Show, after being previewed to the press in December 2007.

 It was a design masterpiece, and few would have suspected that it would go into production with almost unchanged styling just three years later.
 In fact, we’re struggling to think of any car that made the transition from concept to production line as uncorrupted as the LRX/Evoque.
 Here’s its story and the team who styled it inside and out…

-The LRX was the first all-new Land Rover revealed since Gerry McGovern became the company’s design director, and only the second motor show concept in the company’s history, following on from the brilliant Range Stormer.
+The LRX was the first all-new Land Rover revealed after Gerry McGovern became the company’s Design Director, and only the second motor show concept in the company’s history, following on from the brilliant Range Stormer.
 The LRX was a natural extension of the Land Rover range, defining a new market segment, following the Stormer’s failure to make it into production.

-Work on the concept began in 2006, and right from the beginning, the LRX was conceived with production possibilities in mind.
-Despite the dramatic (for an SUV) proportions, the LRX needed to maintain many recognizable Land Rover (well, Range Rover) design cues – so you’ll see that it carries over the clamshell bonnet, the floating roof and a solid ‘wheel-at-each-corner’ stance.
-The original 1970 Range Rover was the epitome of a classless car, and design director, Gerry McGovern hinted at this at the LRX’s reveal: ‘It’s a Land Rover that would be comfortable on Bond Street or Fifth Avenue, but wouldn’t flinch at getting its wheels dirty.’
+Work on the concept began in 2006 and, right from the beginning, the LRX was conceived with production possibilities in mind.
+Despite the dramatic (for an SUV) proportions, the LRX needed to maintain many recognisable Land Rover (well, Range Rover) design cues – so you’ll see that it carries over the clamshell bonnet, the floating roof and a solid ‘wheel-at-each-corner’ stance.
+The original 1970 Range Rover was the epitome of a classless car and Design Director, Gerry McGovern hinted at this at the LRX’s reveal: ‘It’s a Land Rover that would be comfortable on Bond Street or Fifth Avenue, but wouldn’t flinch at getting its wheels dirty.’

-The exterior styling of the LRX was masterminded by Julian Thomson (above) with ex-Lincoln designer Jeremy Waterman (below) devising many of the early design sketches.
-RCA graduate, and now Jaguar design director, Thomson was extremely well placed to understand what any new Land- or Range Rover needed, having been part of the Jaguar Land Rover design team since 2000 and well versed in British design language.
-Before that, he rose to prominence for his work at Lotus, where he penned the brilliant series 1 Elise.
+The exterior styling of the LRX was masterminded by Julian Thomson (above) with ex-Lincoln Designer Jeremy Waterman (below) devising many of the early design sketches.
+RCA graduate Thomson was extremely well placed to understand what any new Land- or Range Rover needed, having been part of the Jaguar Land Rover Design Team since 2000 and well versed in British design language.
+Before that, he rose to prominence for his work at Lotus, where he penned the brilliant Series 1 Elise.

 The LRX encapsulated Land Rover’s future thinking for its Range Rover marque (although we weren’t aware of this at the time), with the taper to the floating roofline and a muscular shoulder running the length of the car, accentuated by the rising beltline becoming design signatures not just for the production Evoque, but also the L405 Range Rover.